icaps2023/icaps2023.github.io/content/calls/partnership_call.md

 - Access to opt-in database of attendee contact information who are interested in being recruited
 - Exhibition Space (2 x 3 m)
 - 4 Complimentary registrations allowing access to all conference events
-- Optional company name and logo displayed on Best Paper Award and Best Student Paper Award
 - Choose two of the named events/awards

 ### Silver Partner: 75000 - 149999 CZK (3400 - 6999 USD)